asaikali/spring-observability/README.md

-If you are all-in on OpenTelemetry and are trying to maximize the usage of OpenTelemetry in all layers of the stack then scenario 3 or 7 above can meet your needs you get to use a maximum amount of OpenTelemetry and the instrumentation built into the Spring projects using micrometer Observation api natively shows up in your OpenTelemetry enabled observability platform.
+If you are all-in on OpenTelemetry and are trying to maximize the usage of OpenTelemetry in all layers of the stack then scenario 3 or 7 above can meet your needs you get to use a maximum amount of OpenTelemetry and the instrumentation built into the Spring projects using micrometer observation api natively shows up in your OpenTelemetry enabled observability platform.

 If you are all in on the best Spring developer experience and maximum